 It has become common to think of electrification as a greening of technology.
 Electric cars don’t make pollution.
 There is some controversy because the electricity does need to come from somewhere, batteries just store it.
 But most analysts agree that electricity generation is generally more efficient and less polluting than the average consumer burning fossil fuels to run their cars.

 Most people don’t think about how the battery was made and how much pollution the manufacturing causes.
 Pretty much all the world’s battery-grade graphite comes from China where environmental controls are much less stringent than in Western countries.
 Graphite, for example, is usually processed through a furnace called an Acheson furnace.
-This is an incredibly dirty technology and has been banned in the United States.
+This is an incredibly dirty technology.
 By comparison, Pyrotek’s graphitization technology produces less than two percent of the emissions of an Acheson furnace.
 That’s >98% cleaner!
 And we’re starting to see our sustainability philosophy is getting OEMs attention.
 Battery companies do not want to be associated with high pollution, so they are turning to Pyrotek.

 Pyrotek makes lithium-ion battery-grade graphite on a commercial scale in North America.
 Would you explain how we do this using hydropower with near zero emissions?